 S elf-esteem is a personal judgment and an attitude towards oneself that reflects the concept that we have of our worth and our qualities.
-It shapes and motivates our personality and is generated through the history of each person.
+It shapes our personality and it is generated based on each of our vital experiences.

 Many theories suggest that self-esteem is a basic human need.
 Abraham Maslow described two forms of love: the need for respect from others, and the need for self-esteem.